Multicultural Postdoctoral Residency

 Seminars Co-Facilitated by Post-doctoral Residents:

-- Individual (1:1) Supervision (all trainees): CAPS meets or exceeds the supervision requirement in the Board of Psychology's Supervised Professional Experience (SPE) regulation.
-Residents will be provided with supervision for at least 10% of the total time worked each week.
+Individual (1:1) Supervision (all trainees): CAPS meets or exceeds the supervision requirement in the Board of Psychology's Supervised Professional Experience (SPE) regulation.
+Residents will be provided with supervision for at least 10% (4 or 4.5 hours) of the total time worked each week.
 Post-doctoral residents will have at least one hour per week of individual face-to-face supervision for the training year.